BroadcomMFD/opsrexx-language-support/README.md

   3. Select the command you want.
 After the command is issued, the VS Code window displays a status message.
 If a command fails, a detailed error message displays.

-The following video demonstrates how to issue an OPS/MVS command using Zowe Explorer:
+The following video demonstrates how to issue an OPS/MVS command from the Zowe Explorer sidebar:

 ![OPS/MVS: Enable Rule with Right Click](docs/images/gifs/enable-rule-rc.gif)

+If the rule or program is already open in the VS Code editor, and was opened from a Zowe Explorer data set, you can issue commands without returning to the sidebar.
+To issue commands without using the sidebar:
+  1. From the open rule or program, do *one* of the following:
+    - Right-click the **Editor** tab.
+    - Right-click anywhere in the body of the rule or program.
+     An OPS/MVS menu appears.
+  2. Select the command you want from the menu.

+While an OPS/REXX rule is open in the VS Code editor, you can also issue the `View Rule Status`, `Enable Rule`, `Disable Rule`, `Set Auto Enable`, and `Reset Auto Enable` commands directly from the VS Code Command Palette (`Ctrl/Cmd+Shift+P`).

 </details>